 ▲ St Peter's Church, Cringleford 7.6 Policies for Transport Accessibility and ease of movement are essential not only to the economic and social life of the village but also to the integration of its community.
 The A11 through the village is a major barrier to community cohesion and pedestrian safety at the controlled crossing is of significant concern.
 Improvement in transport, however, will be shaped by the Highways Agency, the Highways Authority (Norfolk County Council) and the Joint Core Strategy.
 Relevant considerations include the expansion of Norwich Research Park in the neighbouring parish of Colney (4,700 new posts envisaged in 2013-26) and the construction of 2,200 new dwellings at Wymondham and 1,200 at Hethersett.
-Traffic flows through Cringleford are likely to increase, putting pressure on its existing infrastructure including, critically, the Thickthorn interchange, Colney Lane to Watton Road and the medieval Cringleford Bridge over the River Yare where peak-hour queues are of major concern to residents.
+Traffic flows through Cringleford are likely to increase, putting pressure on its existing infrastructure including, critically, the Thickthorn interchange (a scheme to be dealt with as a Highways Nationally Significant Infrastructure Project), Colney Lane to Watton Road and the medieval Cringleford Bridge over the River Yare where peak-hour queues are of major concern to residents.
 The Thickthorn Interchange improvements are critical to cater for the additional traffic arising from planned housing and science park growth in Cringleford and nearby areas.
 Developer contributions in finance or kind will help support the delivery of these much needed highway works.
-Up to date information regarding proposals for the Thickthorn interchange will be available on the Greater Norwich Development Partnership website.
-A co-ordinated approach to helping deliver necessary improvements by potential major housing developers in Cringleford would be far preferable to individual, piecemeal schemes and the production of a developer led Joint Transport Assessment in partnership with the relevant highways authorities would be a positive way forward to help deliver appropriate road improvements.
+A co-ordinated approach to helping deliver necessary improvements by potential major housing developers in Cringleford would be far preferable to individual, piecemeal schemes and the production of a developer led Joint Transport Strategy in partnership with the relevant highways authorities would be a positive way forward to help deliver appropriate road improvements.
 At present most parishioners use private cars for their travel needs, adding to traffic volumes, and increasing atmospheric pollution with its effects on climate.
 Two bus companies currently provide services to Cringleford and these will require improvement and enhancement as housing development progresses.
 The significant improvements in public transport envisaged by the Joint Core Strategy must be provided, including a Bus Rapid Transit system connecting Wymondham, Hethersett and Cringleford to central Norwich, as planned by Norfolk County Council.
 Consideration should be given to connecting the Bus Rapid Transit system to the employment hub consisting of the Norfolk and Norwich University Hospital, the University of East Anglia and the Norwich Research Park.
-Possibilities include use of the park-and-ride facilities at Thickthorn or the provision of an interchange at the intersection of Round House Way with the A11.
+Possibilities include use of the park-and-ride facilities at Thickthorn or the provision of an interchange at the intersection of Round House Way with the A11. ▼ Cringleford Bridge, junction with Intwood Road